fluencelabs/trust-graph/README.md

 `/.` is the main project with all trust graph logic and in-memory storage as a default

-`identity` directory is an abstracted cryptographical layer (key pairs, signature, etc.)
+`keypair` directory is an abstracted cryptographical layer (key pairs, public keys, signatures, etc.)

-`wasm` is a package that provides `fce` API and could be compiled to a Wasm file.
-It is used `SQLite` as storage and could be used only with `SQLite` Wasm file near.
+`service` is a package that provides `marine` API and could be compiled to a Wasm file.
+It is uses `SQLite` as storage.

-`js` is a `npm` package that allows you to create and serialize certificates
+`example` is a `js` script that shows how to issue, sign trusts/revokes, get certificates

 ### Use trust-graph as a library